 4 Feb.
 A warm night sleeping on a top bunk in the hut, interrupted by the sound of heavy rain on the corrugated iron roof.
 It was about 09:00 before anyone got out of their sleeping bag; everyone knew that we were going nowhere today.
 I donned my wet gear and took a walk down the river.
-The relatively easy Taramakau river crossing we made yesterday was double the width and twice the speed.
+The relatively easy crossing we made of the Taramakau River yesterday was now double the width and twice the speed.
 Whereas yesterday the water was clear enough to see the river bottom, today it was milky due to sediment washing down.
 With more rain still to come, we could be here some time.

 Hut conversation continued, trying to help Demelza with her best man speech which is coming up for her brother’s wedding.
 Much singing talent became evident among the hut occupants as we all joined in learning rounds.